Connecting arctic research stations through long exposure photography

 • more information soon

 Touch Base is a direct follow up on a recent project that has proven to find a large audience connecting with solargraphy in the arctic.

 Since 2015 I have been collaborating with scientist/arctic station manager Maarten Loonen on a long exposure photography project.
 The results are filed under Shapes of time and have proven it’s worth to science partners in helping to bring arctic science to a general audience.
 Shapes of time is still finding an audience today in exhibits, music performances, lectures, travels and an art book.

-It was therefore relevant to expand my ambitions to record images in wider arctic region.
+It became relevant to expand my ambitions to record images in a wider arctic region.
 We hope to include and touch base with as many arctic stations as possible and bring the results to a global audience.